meow-io/slick/README.md

 [Prekey inner](#1122-prekey-inner) is used for representing the serialized data for stage 4 and 5, and MUST be validly signed by the intro key of the sending party.
 The group description sent MUST be a full copy of the description.
 This is used as a basis for further merges within that SESSION.
 Failure to send a full description could lead to an inconsistent state.

-To determine which ephemeral key to use as an input to the double ratchet, both ephemeral keys are sorted lexicographically.
-Then, `hmac(e2 ^ e1+pub, "PREKEY_SELECT_KEY")` is calculated.
-If the first bit is 0, the first key is used, otherwise, the second key is used.
+The ephemeral key e1 is used as an input to the double ratchet.
 The session key used as an input is `hmac(e2 ^ e1+pub, "PREKEY_SESSION_KEY")`.

 ## 7. Messaging